Buh Records

 Buh Records is a record label from Lima, Peru.
 It was founded by Luis Alvarado in 2004.

+Buh is Spanish transliteration of the word “boo”.
+The label began after Luis Alvarado was writing about experimental music in Peru, and decided someone needed to reissue many of the out-of-print or largely unavailable releases.

 They have released music in genres as diverse as dream pop, post-punk and free improvisation.
-Mostly of their artists are based in Peru, but have also released music by USA based Amma Ateria and Nava Dunkelman, and a compilation of underground electronic music from Switzerland.
+Most of their artists are based in Peru, but they have also released music by USA based Amma Ateria and Nava Dunkelman, a compilation of underground electronic music from Switzerland, and work by Colombian composer Jacqueline Nova and Venezuelan Oksana Linde.

-Luis Alvarado has said his aim for Buh Records is to present Peru's past and present to better tell the story of South American sound experimentation and the avant-garde.
+Alvarado has said his aim for Buh Records is to present Peru's past and present to better tell the story of South American sound experimentation and the avant-garde.
 They have also hosted a Buh Records Festival, featuring audiovisual presentations and a homage to Walter Smetak.

 The label has received funding from Peru's ministry of culture, such as for 2021's El fabuloso sonido de Andrés Vargas Pinedo: una colección de música popular amazónica (1966-1974), a compilation featuring the work of flautist Andrés Vargas Pinedo.

 Their first releases were distributed on CD-R, but later moved to vinyl, cassette tape, and CD.

 The Wire magazine has highlighted their work often, and was featured across four pages in their October 2018 issue.